 Tip: See Bagan by a balloon which offers a distinct panoramic view over miles and miles of temples.

-One of the best places and friendliest cities in the world, this ‘Garden City of the East” is popularly recognized as the home of 2,500-year-old Shwedagon Pagoda.
+One of the best places and friendliest cities in the world.
+The ‘Garden City of the East” is popularly recognized as the home of 2,500-year-old Shwedagon Pagoda.
 Standing at 325 ft tall with exquisitely carved pavilions and covered in 60 tons of gold, Yangon’s pagoda shimmers in the city skyline.

 The city’s grandeur started during British rule where a patchwork of elegant Victorian townhouses and Georgian buildings can be seen.
 At present, visitors can navigate through tuk-tuk and visit St Mary’s Cathedral.

-A lot of Kalaw’s original buildings constructed during the colonial period remain, and it is also known as the country’s trekking mecca.
+A lot of Kalaw’s original buildings constructed during the colonial period remain.
+It is also known as the country’s trekking mecca.
 The town offers a huge selection of choices for exploration and freedom of unfettered movement that is not always possible in other out of way areas of the country.

 Recommended to read: 15 places to visit in Armenia 2019

-Myanmar’s second largest town, the Mandalay holds the country’s 2nd holiest shrine, the Maha Muni Paya, the world’s largest teak structure U Bein Bridge, the nunneries of the Holy Hills of Sagaing, the massive temple of Mingun and the 600 monasteries including the mighty Shwenandaw Monastery glimmered with its coverings of gold.
+Myanmar’s second largest town, the Mandalay holds the country’s 2nd holiest shrine, the Maha Muni Paya.
+It is the world’s largest teak structure U Bein Bridge.
+The nunneries of the Holy Hills of Sagaing, the massive temple of Mingun and the 600 monasteries including the mighty Shwenandaw Monastery glimmered with its coverings of gold.

 Mandalay was bombed flat in World War II and the palace disappeared, along with much else.
 The palace was rebuilt in the 1990s.
 Today, a thriving teahouse culture is offering visitors the opportunity to interact with the very friendly locals.
 Progressive Mandalay does good to stabilize all the lush carved stupas as well as Bamar pagodas with an actual spell of Burmese mayhem.